 Speak up for a Resilient Future for Our Communities: Safe Clean Water LA

-On October 13, the LA County Board of Supervisors unanimously approved over $95 million in new investments for the first round of Safe Clean Water Program projects, including many recommended by OurWaterLA and community leaders.
+In October 2020, the LA County Board of Supervisors unanimously approved over $95 million in new investments for the first round of Safe Clean Water Program projects, including many recommended by OurWaterLA and community leaders.
 In our latest blog post, read more on the Supervisors’ vote and OurWaterLA’s plans to advocate for nature-based projects, community-led project design, good union jobs, and much more.

 #OurWaterOurVoice #OurWaterLA #SafeWaterForAll